Transatlantic flight of Alcock and Brown: Background

 The competition was suspended with the outbreak of war in 1914 but reopened after Armistice was declared in 1918.

 Brown became a prisoner of war after being shot down over Germany.
 Alcock, too, was imprisoned and had resolved to fly the Atlantic one day.
 As Brown continued developing his aerial navigation skills, Alcock approached the Vickers engineering and aviation firm at Weybridge, who had considered entering their Vickers Vimy IV twin-engined bomber in the competition but had not yet found a pilot.
 The Vimy had originally been manufactured at Vickers in Crayford, the first twelve being made there and tested at Joyce Green airfield, Dartford.
 It was a great inconvenience to have to dismantle the aircraft to move them to Joyce Green so production was moved to Weybridge.
 The thirteenth Vimy assembled was the one used for the trans-Atlantic crossing.
 Alcock said 13 was his lucky number.
-Sir Henry Norman got involved in the detailed planning for a proposed transatlantic flight using the F.B.27.
-This planning included the route to be flown and of course, the hangar facilities and the provision of fuel needed for preparation of the aircraft in Newfoundland.
+Sir Henry Norman was involved in the detailed planning for a proposed transatlantic flight using the Vimy.
+This planning included the route to be flown, hangar facilities and the provision of the fuel needed.

 Alcock's enthusiasm impressed the Vickers' team and he was appointed as their pilot.
 Work began on converting the Vimy for the long flight, replacing the bomb racks with extra petrol tanks.
 Shortly afterwards, Brown, who was unemployed, approached Vickers seeking a post and his knowledge of long-distance navigation persuaded them to take him on as Alcock's navigator.